 Is erysipelas treatable?
-How to treat erysipelas of the leg at home
+How to treat erysipelas at home

 Erysipelas on the leg - very dangerous disease.
-The name itself, if translated from French, means "red".
+The name itself, if you translate the word from French, means “red”.
 And not in vain, because the process is always accompanied by hyperemia - redness of the skin at the site of the lesion.

-Without receiving qualified medical assistance, a person runs the risk of earning serious complications.
-Especially when it comes to treatment. folk remedies and even aggravate the situation, losing it out of control.
+Without receiving qualified medical assistance, a person risks serious complications.
+Especially when counting on treatment folk remedies and completely aggravate the situation, letting it get out of control.

-What is an erysipelas on a leg?
+What is erysipelas on the leg?
 This is a manifestation of infection in the form of inflammation of the skin.
-Often the pathology manifests itself in lower limbs.
-This can be explained by the fact that the legs are closer to the ground, and their contact with dirt and dust is simply inevitable.
-The culprit of erysipelas is streptococcus, which enters from the external environment.
+Often the pathology manifests itself precisely on lower limbs.
+This can be explained by the fact that the feet are closer to the ground, and their contact with dirt and dust is simply inevitable.
+The culprit of erysipelas is streptococcus, which comes from the external environment.

 The disease of erysipelas on the leg is quite specific.
-It is a well-known fact that it is women who get sick more often at the age, and among young people, on the contrary, the disease actively affects men.
+It is a known fact that older women are more likely to get sick, but among young people, on the contrary, the disease actively affects men.

-Often the disease is carried by the elderly and those who are outside for a long time or in unsanitary working conditions, which leads to frequent long-term contact with dust, dirt and infectious agents.
+Often this disease is transmitted by elderly people and those who spend a long time on the street or in unsanitary working conditions, which leads to frequent long-term contact with dust, dirt and infectious agents.

 Causes of the disease

 The culprit of erysipelas on the leg is a streptococcal infection.
-Its original causative agent is streptococcus.
-He himself enters the body through the "gate", namely:
+Its initial pathogen is streptococcus.
+He himself enters the body through the “gate”, namely:

 • bites of various insects from the environment;